Mackay Youth Clinic

 You can discuss with your GP any reproductive or mental health concerns you may have during your consultation.
 From contraceptive options, sexual health concerns to advice on drug and alcohol use, your GP will be more than happy to give you sound expert advice.

-You do not have to worry about paying for anything because our youth clinic is billed through Medicare (if you hold a valid Medicare Card).
+You do not have to worry about paying for anything because the youth clinic is billed through Medicare (if you hold a valid Medicare Card).

 Apply for your own medicare card online.